verhagen/classic-blog/_posts/2016-05-30-eclipse-tip-add-maven-archetypes-catalog.md

 ---
 layout: post
-title: Eclipse Tip: Add Maven Archetypes Catalog
+title: Eclipse Tip - Add Maven Archetypes Catalog
 ---
 When an Archetype is not found, through the default defined Archetype catalogs, you can add an additional remote or local catalog.